 The wine is an exceptional Sauvignon Blanc.
-Nose of guava and pineapple with an understated note of fine herb.
-The palate is texturally richer than most New Zealanders, with soft pear flavors that are kept in line with a POW of fresh acidity in the finish.
+The nose of guava and pineapple with an understated note of fine herb.
+The palate is texturally richer than most New Zealanders, with soft pear flavors kept in line with a POW of fresh acidity in the finish.
 Fresh grass and hazelnuts on the finish.

-All that is very interesting, since Hillersden’s owner Bruce Forlong didn’t have a fortuitous start in the trade.
-Only a few years before, he was the main investor in Kakara Estate Limited and found himself in the middle of a nasty vineyard dispute that ended up in the Supreme Court of New Zealand (PDF).
+All that is very interesting since Hillersden’s owner Bruce Forlong didn’t have a fortuitous start in the trade.
+Only a few years before, he was the main investor in Kakara Estate Limited and found himself in the middle of a nasty vineyard dispute that ended up in the Supreme Court of New Zealand.